 3. Stick with a lightweight option!

 4. Bring a glue stick to add travel memorabilia like train tickets or a museum pass.

-So next time you are packing for your vacation, don’t forget to bring a journal and a pen!
-Happy travel writing!
+So next time you are packing for your vacation, don’t forget to bring a journal and a pen to jot down your creative travel journal ideas.
+Happy travel writing.